 There are many meaningful ways to support The Center for Family Justice.

-Instead of writing one lump-sum check, many donors prefer to set up a recurring gift each quarter or month, for $5, $10, $25, $100 – or any amount they can afford.
+Instead of writing one lump-sum check, many donors prefer to set up a recurring gift each month for $5, $10, $25, $100 – or any amount they can afford.

-Donate Now to set up your recurring quarterly or monthly donation.
+Donate Now to set up your recurring monthly donation.
 At any time in the future, you can edit your donation.

 For more information about donations, contact Lisa Labella at llabella@CenterForFamilyJustice.org or call 203-334-6154, ext.
 121.